 There is a growing interest in the ICGEB Member States for research into non-communicable disorders.
 Understanding the causes of human disease at the genetic and molecular level now enables the development of innovative therapies or preventive measures in fields of enormous importance for public health, such as cardiovascular disorders, cancer and neurodegeneration.
 Multiple Groups in Trieste, New Delhi and Cape Town are active in these areas.

-Three Groups in Trieste operate in the field of cardiovascular disease.
+Two Groups in Trieste operate in the field of cardiovascular disease.
 The Molecular Medicine Group (Giacca) aims to identify proteins and microRNAs controlling vascular and cardiac functions that might also be exploited for the therapy of cardiovascular disorders.

 Two Groups in Trieste and three in New Delhi study the molecular and cellular mechanisms of the immune response to pathogens and cancer.